DanOlson/beer_list/README.md

 ### Sending Lists

-Once you have lists, you can use them locally (obviously), or you can send the elsewhere.
+Once you have lists, you can use them locally (obviously), or you can send them elsewhere.
 Configure BeerList with a default URL like this:

 ```ruby